wvwwvwwv/scalable-delayed-dealloc/README.md

 ## Performance

-The average time taken to enter and exit a protected region: 2 nanoseconds on Apple M4 Pro.
+The average time taken to enter and exit a protected region: less than a nanosecond on Apple M4 Pro.

 ## [Changelog](https://github.com/wvwwvwwv/scalable-delayed-dealloc/blob/main/CHANGELOG.md)